w-liamx/link-nin-to-sim/README.md

 3. run `npm install`
 4. start your mySQL service if it is not already running.
 5. create a database schema "example_db"
-6. create `.evv` file in the root directory to store your environment variables
+6. create `.env` file in the root directory to store your environment variables
 7. setup your `.env` as follows.

    ```